Get your kicks: Sneaker Con SEA is back with streetwear legends and exclusive drops

 SINGAPORE – Sneakerheads, streetwear mavens and hypebeasts have much to look forward to at Sneaker Con SEA, including the chance to meet the founding fathers of streetwear and get their hands on exclusive kicks.

-Into its second year after a successful outing in 2023 which had 19,000 visitors, the two-day sneaker extravaganza will kick off on March 2 at Resorts World Sentosa (RWS).
+After a successful debut in 2023 which drew 19,000 visitors, the sneaker extravaganza returns on March 2 and 3 at Resorts World Sentosa (RWS).

 Sneaker Con events have been held all over the world since 2009 and are highly anticipated by collectors.